praxeo/MisterWhisper/README.md

 # Installation

-- extract the provided zip file or compile your own version of MisterWhisper
+- extract the provided zip (or jar) file or compile your own version of MisterWhisper
-- download a Whisper model and copy it in the *models* folder from : https://huggingface.co/ggerganov/whisper.cpp/tree/main
+- optionaly, download a Whisper model (.bin file) from : https://huggingface.co/ggerganov/whisper.cpp/tree/main and copy it in the *models* folder
+(the best model is ggml-large-v3-turbo.bin)

-# Usage
+# Windows (7,8,10,11..) versions

+Download and extract the zip file from the Releases corresponding to your configuration :
+- cpu version : if you have no GPU
+- cuda version : for nVidia GPU
+- vulkan version : should work with any modern GPU (be patient on first launch, shaders compilation takes time)

-Just launch the *MisterWhisper.exe* (or MisterWhisper.jar).
+Just launch the *MisterWhisper.exe*.

-MisterWhisper requires a Java runtime to be installed (version 8 or newer)

-Keep F8 pressed while talking, the text will be inserted into the currently active software after key release.
+Keep F9 pressed while talking, the text will be inserted into the currently active software after key release.

 To access the settings or view the history, simply right-click on the icon in the taskbar.

+# Linux and macOS versions

+MisterWhisper requires a Java runtime to be installed (version 8 or newer) to use *MisterWhisper.jar*.

-Note: On Windows, everything you need is included in the zip file.
-However, for Linux and macOS, providing a precompiled WhisperCpp library is not straightforward.
+Providing a precompiled WhisperCpp library is not straightforward.

 You'll need to compile the library yourself and place it in the MisterWhisper folder.
 Don't worry, MisterWhisper.jar will work perfectly once the libraries are in place.

 # Advanced Usage
 If you want to use a remote server, launch the *whisper.cpp* server on the remote machine, for example (the server ip is 192.168.1.100) :